Charles-René de Bombelles: Marriage to Marie Louise

 Marie Louise, the estranged consort and later widow of Napoleon, was awarded the Duchy of Parma in the Treaty of Fontainebleau (1814).
 Her Grand Chamberlain was her morganatic second husband, Austrian diplomat Adam Albert von Neipperg, who died in 1829.
 His replacement, Josef von Werklein, proved unsatisfactory.

-Prince Metternich, suggested Bombelles as new Grand Chamberlain.
+Prince Metternich suggested Bombelles as new Grand Chamberlain.
 Charles initially declined this offer, but after some consideration, he relented, and, "at 48 years of age", Charles became the Grand Chamberlain of Parma.

 He was reportedly an extremely scrupulous Chamberlain.
-"He came," wrote a Mr. Challiot, the steward of Marie-Louise, "into a country distracted by feuds and indignant at the strong measures which it had been necessary to take in order to sweep away the former abuses...
+A Mr. Challiot wrote: He came into a country distracted by feuds and indignant at the strong measures which it had been necessary to take in order to sweep away the former abuses...
 By degrees he [Charles] filled up the court appointments, which had become vacant--appointing persons who had earned the respect of the public.
 The accounts were kept with severe regularity.
 A budget drawn up every year assigned to each department and amount which was never exceeded; on the contrary there was very often a surplus.
 As far as was possible, everything supplied to the court, and all works required for the Ducal residence, were issued for tender and open to competition.
 Each department was minutely organized, all expenses were settled and paid once a month.
-A balance sheet showing receipts and expenditure was drawn up yearly, and submitted for audit to the Treasury of the Duchies, before being presented to her Majesty."
+A balance sheet showing receipts and expenditure was drawn up yearly, and submitted for audit to the Treasury of the Duchies, before being presented to her Majesty.

-After he had served as Grand Chamberlain for some time, Marie Louise, grew quite close to him.
+After he had served as Grand Chamberlain for some time, Marie Louise grew quite close to him.
 She proposed marriage to Charles, and on 17 February 1834, Charles and Marie-Louise were secretly married.
 The marriage was morganatic; Marie Louise was a duchess, and he was a lesser noble and military officer with no clear title aside from Captain (and, later, Count).
 Upon their marriage, he assumed the title of Minister of Defence.

 Not much is known about their marriage, though they seemed to be happy and affectionate towards each other.
 Marie Louise and Charles remained married until her death on December 17, 1847.
 They had no children, and he stayed by her side over the course of the few days that she was on her deathbed.
 In her will, she left her stepdaughter and his daughter, Marie, "the ivory crucifix which hung from the curtains of her bed, and which would receive her last breath" and publicly declared their marriage to one another.
 Along with this, she also left him "the sum of 300,000 Italian livres, in Milanese bonds", as well as her portrait by François Gérard, all of her books, and her manuscripts.